IEEETechnology/Share-CI-Library/README.md

 # Share-CI-Library
-This repository is to share the libraries from any researchers worldwide involving with Computational Intelligence.
+This repository is for the libraries sharing from any researchers worldwide involving with Computational Intelligence.
 Hope this helps.